matixezor/AlkohoLove-backend-service/README.md

 To run `$ docker-compose up --build -d`
 To stop `$ docker-compose down --volumes`
-Db is persisted between launches, to get a brand-new db delete `postgres-data` directory
+To run just the db `$ docker-compose run -d --service-ports db` Db is persisted between launches, to get a brand-new db delete `postgres-data` directory
 Backend on docker will be under `http://localhost:8008/docs`